State of Washington Classified Job Specification

 Assigns, prioritizes, audits, and reviews work assignments to a unit of Social Service Specialists; provides consultation and direction in the handling of those cases; delegates duties to subordinate staff as appropriate; schedules unit staff to ensure maximum service to clients, while meeting staff needs;

-Hires and trains new and existing professional staff in the law, policies and procedures governing their job assignments; arranges for formal agency training related to specific job assignments and career development planning; trains staff in gathering accurate and complete information, organizing information, and case decision making;
+Effectively recommends hires and trains new and existing professional staff in the law, policies and procedures governing their job assignments; arranges for formal agency training related to specific job assignments and career development planning; trains staff in gathering accurate and complete information, organizing information, and case decision making;

 Sets expectations for performance of line staff; prepares written performance evaluations for staff utilizing the current Performance Evaluation system; initiates corrective or disciplinary action as necessary;

 Prepares written and oral reports, documentation, inter and intra-agency communications regarding program areas supervised;

 Performs liaison educational and program expert functions between the agency and community social services, educational, law enforcement, medical and judicial agencies and institutions;